lucono/xtypejs/project/extensions/xtypejs-extension-custom-types/README.md

 # xtypejs Extension - Custom Types

-This extension provides the xtypejs registerType API, and custom types functionality.
+This extension provides the xtypejs custom types functionality, by providing the xtypejs `registerType` API method.

-See the xtypejs [registerType API](http://xtype.js.org/api/registerType) for usage documentation.
+### Usage

+For usage details, see the xtypejs `registerType` API method *[documentation](http://xtype.js.org/api/registerType)*.

 ### Installation with npm